HaiyuWu/facegpt.github.io/README.md

 Vec2Face allows us to efficiently synthesize as many as 200K identities with 10 million images without observing the accuracy saturation.
 Face recognition models trained with the resulting datasets achieve the state-of-the-art performance, with the accuracy on CALFW test set being the first higher than the same-scale real dataset.
-Code link: \url{https://haiyuwu.github.io/facegpt.github.io/}